-Normally, this SP mode should not be performed, This procedure is required only after replacing the RAM board or when the copier malfunctions due to a damaged RAM board.
+Normally, this SP mode should not be performed, This procedure is required only after replacing the NVRAM or when the copier malfunctions due to a damaged NVRAM.

 - 1. Print out all System Parameter Lists (SP mode 5990). - 2.
 Enter SP mode 5801. - 3.
-Hold the $\boxed{C/\textcircled{O}}$ key for more than 3 seconds. - 4.
+Hold the C/B key for more than 3 seconds. - 4.
 Turn the main switch off and back on. - 5.
 Perform the Touch Screen Adjustment procedure (see the "Touch Screen Adjustment" chapter in the Replacement and Adjustment section). - 6.
-Do the printer and scanner registration and magnification adjustments (see section 12 of Replacement and Adjustment). - Enter the values which had been changed from the factory settings, referring to the system parameter list (the values which have an "" mark next to them had been changed).
+Do the printer and scanner registration and magnification adjustments (see section 12 of "Replacement and Adjustment"). - 7.
+Enter the values which had been changed from the factory settings, referring to the system parameter list (the values which have an "" mark next to them had been changed).
 In particular, the values for SP2220, SP3001, SP4901-2, SP4901-5, and SP4901-8 must be input. - 8.
+Enter the setting of the OEM code (the value is set using SP5818).

-Check the copy quality and the paper path, and do any necessary adjustments.
+9. Check the copy quality and the paper path, and do any necessary adjustments.